canjs/canjs/view/ejs/ejs.md

 ... but don't slap it too hard, you'll need it for building awesome apps.

+## Demo

+The following demo shows an EJS template being rendered with observable data.
+It demonstrates live binding to attributes.
+The template and all data properties are editable, so experiment!

+@iframe can/view/ejs/demo.html 980

 ## Magic Tags

 EJS uses 5 types of tags: